Stas-Medvedev/Dog-breed-classifier/README.md

 The face detector uses a Haar feature-based cascade classifier through OpenCV.

 ### Breed classification
-There were two approaches to classify the breeds, both of which used convolutional neural networks (CNN).
+There were two approaches to classify the breeds, both of which used convolutional neural networks (CNN) coded with PyTorch.

 The first approach was to build and train a CNN from scratch.
 That resulted in a CNN that classified the breeds with 13% accuracy.